JonathanYiv/odinbook/README.md

 * Posts display with content, author, time, comments, and likes. ✔
 * Comments display with content, author, time, and likes. ✔
 * Logged in home page will have the 'Newsfeed.' ✔
-* User's Show page has a Profile Page with a Profile Picture.
+* User's Show page has a Profile Page. ✔
 * User Index page lists all users and Friend Request buttons. ✔

 ## Pre-Project Thoughts